List of aviators who became ace in a day

-The term "ace in a day" is used to designate a pilot who has shot down five or more aircraft in a single day, based on usual definition of an "ace" as one with five or more aerial victories.
+The term "ace in a day" is used to designate a pilot who has shot down five or more aircraft in a single day, based on the usual definition of an "ace" as one with five or more aerial victories.

 World War I

 Ace in a day on two occasions

 A Bristol F2B crew – Canadian pilot Captain Alfred Atkey and English observer Lieutenant Charles Gass – became "ace in a day" twice in the same week.
 On 7 May 1918, they shot down five German planes in a single sortie over Arras.
 Two days later, on 9 May, they were credited with another five enemy machines in the course of two sorties.
 Atkey and Gass survived the Great War.
 Atkey credited with a total of 38 victories, making him the most successful two-seater pilot and Gass with 39 claims was the most successful observer ace of all time.

 René Fonck, the top scoring French Aéronautique Militaire and Allied ace of the war, scored six in a day on both 9 May and 26 September 1918.